 - Provide corporate tax advice on the interpretation of the income tax act, minimizing tax liabilities and developing internal tax policy.

-One of the exciting aspects of the CMA program is that this practical experience can be gained in a broad range of organizations.
+This practical experience can be gained in a broad range of organizations.
 Once a candidate’s practical experience report is submitted it will be sent directly to their validator through the online PE tool.
 A validator is typically a candidate’s immediate supervisor and validators have the option of rejecting a candidate’s PE report if they do not agree with what is being presented.
 CMA Ontario will review the logic of a validator’s email address (ensure that the email is company based and not personal or from a different company) and the validator’s role.
 Random phone calls may be made to the validator for confirmation purposes.

 For further information, please contact email@example.com.